HewlettPackard/Docker-SimpliVity-Volume-Plugin/docs/quick_start_guide.md

 $ yum install -y open-vm-tools
 ```
 3. Add "disk.EnableUUID = "TRUE"" parameter for all worker nodes VM’s

     a.
-Locate the Windows Server 2016 virtual machine for which you are enabling the disk UUID attribute, and power off the virtual machine.
+Locate the virtual machine for which you are enabling the disk UUID attribute, and power off the virtual machine.

     b.
 After power-off, right-click the virtual machine, and choose Edit Settings.

     c.
 Click VM Options tab, and select Advanced.

     d.
 Click Edit Configuration in Configuration Parameters.

     e.
 Click Add parameter.

     f.
 In the Key column, type disk.EnableUUID.

     g.
 In the Value column, type TRUE.

     h.
 Click OK and click Save.

     i.
 Power on the virtual machine

 4. Restart the Docker daemon